“That’s when we first noticed it, with Woody.”

 Susman, the Supervising Technical Director on Toy Story 2 (pictured below), had given birth to her son Eli shortly before, and had been working from home.
 This meant that she had a Silicon Graphics workstation at her house.
 It was either an Indigo 2 or an Octane, pictured right, and it was loaded up with a full copy of the movie.

 In order for her to work on the movie while out, they had plugged the machine up to the local network and copied the whole file tree over.
 Then she would receive incremental updates over her ISDN internet connection.
-For those not in the know, that was like two 56kbps modems duct taped together (welcome to 1998).
+For those not in the know, that was like two 56kbps modems duct-taped together (welcome to 1998).

-The last update that her machine had gotten could have been as old as a couple of weeks, but at this point the Pixar team had an incomplete backup and a corrupt tree full of files, and they needed anything they could get their hands on to fix the problem.
+The last update that her machine had gotten could have been as old as a couple of weeks, but at this point, the Pixar team had an incomplete backup and a corrupt tree full of files, and they needed anything they could get their hands on to fix the problem.
 This was the difference between rebuilding every missing file from scratch and, well, shipping the movie on time.

 So Jacob and Susman hopped into her Volvo and shot back over the bridge from Richmond to her house to retrieve the computer.
 They hauled it out to the car and carefully placed it in the back seat, wrapping it in blankets and strapping it in tightly with seatbelts.

 “There was nothing else to do,” Jacob says of the session described earlier.
 “We were dead.
 We’d been in the meeting for like 45 minutes.
-There was 30 of us, all the biggest brains Pixar can bring to the problem.”
+There were 30 of us, all the biggest brains Pixar can bring to the problem.”

 That’s when Susman remembered her machine at home.